 Credit: Jeremy Lips/Tom’s Guide

 Don't have a small fortune to spend on your next phone?
 The Moto G5 Plus packs impressive specs for just $229.
 It offers a sleek aluminum design, fingerprint sensor, speedy octa-core CPU and a 12-MP camera that focuses 60 percent faster than its predecessor.
-The 5.2-inch screen isn't exactly huge, but the 3,000 mAh battery should last you a day on a charge.
+The 5.2-inch screen isn't exactly huge, but the 3,000 mAh battery lasted nearly 12 hours on a charge.

 Credit: Philip Michaels/Tom's Guide

 We wouldn't dare put the regular iPhone 7 up against the Galaxy S8.
 The 4.7-inch screen is just too small.
-But the 5.5-inch iPhone 7 Plus should still be fairly competitive next to Samsung's new flagship.
-Its dual-lens camera offers a true optical zoom — something the S8 will probably lack.
+But the 5.5-inch iPhone 7 Plus is quite competitive next to Samsung's new flagship.
+Its dual-lens camera offers a true optical zoom — something the S8 lacks.
 And you get very fast performance along with long battery life, in addition to early access to apps that hit iOS first.
 Still, if you're trying to decide between an iPhone and the Galaxy S8, and you can hold out until the fall, it may worth seeing what Apple has in store for the iPhone 8.

 Credit: Sherri Smith/Tom's Guide

 There are phones with good battery life, and there's the Huawei Mate 9.
 This beast lasted a very impressive 12 hours on the Tom's Guide web surfing battery test, nearly 3 hours more than the average phone.
 You also get a big and bright 5.9-inch screen and a high-quality Leica camera (though it can struggle in low light).
-Plus, Huawei will soon add Amazon's Alexa assistant via a software update.
+Plus, Huawei has added Amazon's Alexa assistant via a software update.